1 Introduction

 In 1277 BC, Electryon, along with his brother Helius and his nephew Amphitryon, campaigned in northwestern Greece.
 [112]

-During this campaign, Electryon and his sons died, leaving behind his son Licymnius and daughter Alcmena.
-[112]
+During this campaign, Electryon and his sons died, leaving behind his son Lycymnius and daughter Alcmena.

-Amphitryon summoned his cousins Licymnius and Alcmena to Thebes, where Amphitryon married Alcmena.
 [113]

-Sthenelus of Mycenae placed Pelops' two sons, Atreus and Thyestes, in charge of Midea.
+Amphitryon summoned his cousins, Licymnius and Alcmena, to Thebes, and Amphitryon married Alcmena.
 [114]

+Sthenelus of Mycenae placed Pelops' two sons, Atreus and Thyestes, in Midea.
+[115]

 In 1251 BC, Heracles emigrated from Thebes to Tiryns, his father's former domain.

-Licymnius also returned to his father's former domain Midea.
-[115]
+Licymnius also returned to Midea, his father's former domain.

-When Heracles migrated from Tiryns to Pheneus, the name Licymnius was not among the people who accompanied Heracles.
 [116]

-When Licymnius returned, Atreus, the son of Pelops, who lived in Midea, migrated north and founded Cleonae.
+When Heracles emigrated from Tiryns to Pheneus, the name of Licymnius was not found among the people who accompanied Heracles.
 [117]

+Atreus, the son of Pelops, who had been living in Midea, migrated north and founded Cleonae.
+[118]

 8.5 Return of the Heracleidae

-Heracles' mother Alcmena and her brother Licymnius returned to their father's former territory of Midea.
-[119]
+Heracles' mother Alcmena and her brother Licymnius returned to their father's former territory, Midea.
+[120]

 8.6 Midea after the Trojan War